In case of emergency, dial 9-1-1

 Ever considered becoming a volunteer firefighter?

 Each individual firefighter brings a different skill to the table, which is why we have such a dynamic organization.
 Some of the different trades our firefighters work at are: Business owners, carpenters, truck drivers, paramedics, school teachers and mechanics, to name a few.
 Being a volunteer firefighter offers many rewards including the unbelievable feeling of helping someone else out in your community in their time of need.
-If you’re interested in joining our team, please check out our Volunteer Firefighter Application page or contact Fire Chief Don Mitchell.
+If you’re interested in joining our team, please check out our Volunteer Firefighter Application page or contact Fire Chief Steve Brockbank.